cakephp/docs/en/controllers.rst

-Your application's controllers are classes that extend the CakePHP AppController class, which in turn extends a core Controller class, which are part of the CakePHP library.
+Your application's controllers are classes that extend the CakePHP AppController class, which in turn extends a core Controller class, which is part of CakePHP.
 The AppController class can be defined in /app/app\_controller.php and it should contain methods that are shared between all of your application’s controllers.